IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 ### Usage of DNS Servers

-PvD-aware hosts can be provisioned with recursive DNS servers via RA options passed within an explicit PvD, via RA options associated with an implicit PvD, via DHCPv6 or DHCPv4, or from some other provisioning mechanism that creates an implicit PvD (such as a VPN).
+PvD-aware hosts can be provisioned with recursive DNS servers via RA options passed within an Explicit PvD, via RA options associated with an Implicit PvD, via DHCPv6 or DHCPv4, or from some other provisioning mechanism that creates an Implicit PvD (such as a VPN).
-In all of these cases, the DNS server addresses SHOULD be strongly associated with the corresponding PvD.
-Specificially, queries sent to a configured recursive DNS server SHOULD be sent from a local IP address that belongs to the matching PvD.
+In all of these cases, the DNS server addresses SHOULD be associated with the corresponding PvD.
+Specificially, queries sent to a configured recursive DNS server SHOULD be sent from a local IP address that was provisioned by the PvD via RA or DHCP.
 Answers received from the DNS server SHOULD only be used on the same PvD.

 Maintaining the correct usage of DNS within PvDs avoids various practical errors, such as: